coq-community/docker-coq-action/README.md

 #### `custom_image` *Optional*

-The name of the Docker image to pull; unset by default.
+The name of the Docker image to pull.

+Default: unset

 If this variable is unset, its value is computed from the values of keywords `coq_version` and `ocaml_version`.